scubajeff/lespas/README.md

 Les Pas, is a free, modern, lightweight and fast gallery app.
 Organize your photos, GIFs and videos into albums for easy viewing and sharing.
 With built-in two-way sync with your Nextcloud server, your files are kept private, secure and safe.

 Features:
-* Simple, beautiful and fast photos & videos viewing
+- Simple, beautiful and fast photos & videos viewing
-* View picture details
+- View picture details
-* Organized albums
+- Organized albums
-* Manage your phone's camera roll and auto backup to server
+- Manage your phone's camera roll and auto backup to server
-* Synchronization among your Nextcloud server and multiple devices
+- Synchronization among your Nextcloud server and multiple devices
-* Manage albums and photos on Nextcloud server and also on your phones
+- Manage albums and photos on Nextcloud server and also on your phones
-* Native sharing with other users on Nextcloud server
+- Share album with other users on Nextcloud server
-* Search for photos by objects
+- Search for photos by objects
-* Integrate Snapseed for photo editing
+- Integrate Snapseed for photo editing
-* Share to social networks
+- Share to social networks
-* Theme design inspired by Wes Anderson's works
+- Theme design inspired by Wes Anderson's works
-* All files saved in App's private storage, stop being scanned by malicious apps
+- All files saved in App's private storage, stop being scanned by malicious apps
-* Open-source
+- Open-source

 This project build using the following open source software:
 - <a href=https://github.com/thegrizzlylabs/sardine-android>Sardine-android</a>